 Tips for Parents and Kids

-Every parent can use helpful resources for success, and smart choices aren’t always easy for kids and teens.
-Here are some helpful tips for success, for all parents and teens who want a little extra help.
-We hope you find these resources useful, and feel free to contact us for additional information or help.
+Every parent can use helpful resources for success, and smart choices aren’t always easy for children and teens.
+Here are some helpful tips for success for all parents and teens who want a little extra help.
+We hope you find these resources useful and feel free to contact us for additional information or assistance.

 - The best way to prevent a runaway incident is to regularly spend time with each of your children.
 Give them your full attention and listen to them in a non-judgmental way.